casonbrinson-2021/Videogame-design/README.md

 -Download the .txt file you wish to run
--copy and paste all the code in the .txt file into a new project on code academy's Javascript IDE -Enjoy the game :)
+-copy and paste all the code in the .txt file into a new project on code academy's Javascript IDE (Link to a new program in Khan Academy https://www.khanacademy.org/computer-programming/new/pjs) -Enjoy the game :)